Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that Gmail OTP email verification is required and successfully completes before a guest schedule is accepted.

+**Preconditions:**
+- User is not authenticated (guest user)
+- Schedule modal is open
+- EmailJS service is configured and available
+- User has access to a Gmail email account
+- Email service can send OTP codes

 **Actions:**
 - Step 1: Open Schedule modal and enter a Gmail email address
 - Step 2: Click "Send Code" button